There’s a ton of betta fish information online, some of it is great and some….isn’t!

 Eventually, they’ll “embrace” below the bubble nest.

-The male is going to be a busy boy as it can take upwards of 12 hours for the female to release all of her eggs.
-Also, the bubbles in the nest sometimes burst and release the egg, he’ll chase after them and put them back in another bubble.
+The male is going to be very busy as it can take upwards of 12 hours for the female to release all of her eggs.

 You can remove the breeder box and move the sponge filter to the other side of the tank at this point to allow the male to get to any eggs which have fallen beneath it.